probinso/introduction-git/pres.md

 ---
 # Intro to Git

-This talk will not cover, or expect knowlege of, programming languages
+This talk will not cover, or expect knowledge of, programming languages

 1. We will introduce vocabulary
 2. Understand Simplest Workflow
-3. Attendents will contribute to collaborative demo
+3. Attendants will contribute to collaborative demo
 4. Watch a more complete real world example

 ---